 Summer and winter

-And if that’s not enough, there are also some activities you can do both in winter and in summer, like paragliding, canyoning and relaxing at one of the nearby spas
+And if that’s not enough, there are also some activities you can do both in winter and summer, like paragliding, canyoning and relaxing at one of the nearby spas.

 © Olivier Croteau – Mont-Sainte-Anne

-There were also two outdoor hot tubs and on our first night there Siemen immediately wanted to try those out.
-As they were located below hotel room, we agreed that I’d stay upstairs to take a photo of him in one of the tubs.
+There were also two outdoor hot tubs that my ex-boyfriend wanted to try on our first night there.
+As they were located below the hotel room, we agreed that I’d stay upstairs to take a photo of him in one of the tubs.
 So he went down and I positioned myself on the balcony, waiting for him to come out.

-Photo taken, I immediately posted it on Facebook as we had great WiFi in our studio.
-Actually, there was great WiFi in the entire hotel, something I could really appreciate.
+After I took the photo, I immediately posted it on Facebook as the WiFi in the studio was great.
+There was great WiFi in the entire hotel, something I appreciated.

-Oh yes, we were staying in a studio… and I loved it.
-We had a separate bathroom, a kitchenette, a small living room-like area with a couch (which could be turned into a bed) and television.
+Oh yes, I stayed in a studio… and I loved it.
+I had a separate bathroom, a kitchenette, a small living room-like area with a couch (which could be turned into a bed), and a television.

 And then there was the bed.
 Oh boy, the bed.
 It was huge.
-Well, it was “just” king size, but we’d never slept in a king size bed before.
-I still managed to squeeze against Siemen though.
-Mooha.
+Well, it was “just” king-size, but I’d never slept in a king-sized bed before!

 Food at Château Mont-Sainte-Anne